Table of Contents

 Common Pipeline Coverage Challenges

-Coverage ratios lose meaning when underlying quotas are misaligned with market reality or historical performance.
+Unrealistic Quota Calibration makes coverage ratios meaningless when underlying quotas are misaligned with market reality or historical performance.
 Aggressive quota setting without corresponding pipeline investment sets teams up for inevitable failure.

-Focusing solely on total pipeline value ignores deal velocity and stage progression.
+Stage Progression Blindness emerges when teams focus solely on total pipeline value while ignoring deal velocity and stage progression.
 A pipeline heavy with early-stage opportunities may not support near-term quota achievement.

 Strategies for Improving Pipeline Coverage